microsoft/FluidFramework/build-tools/packages/build-cli/docs/codeCoverageDetails.md

 }
 ```

-### Generating the coverage data on PR build
+### Generating the coverage metrics on PR build

-As mentioned earlier, the PR build also uploads coverage data as artifacts that can be used to run coverage analysis against a baseline build.
-To help with this, we use the `getCoverageMetricsFromArtifact` helper function to extract code coverage numbers of format `CoverageMetric` that contains code coverage metrics corresponding to the PR for each package.
+As mentioned earlier, the PR build also uploads coverage metrics as artifacts that can be used to run coverage analysis against a baseline build.
+To help with this, we use the `getCoverageMetricsFromArtifact` helper function to extract code coverage metrics of format `CoverageMetric` that contains code coverage metrics corresponding to the PR for each package.

 ### Comparing code coverage reports